How To Edit Your WordPress User Profile

 1 – How To Access Your Profile

-As described previously, you can always access your profile page by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.
+As we’ve already mentioned, you can access your profile by clicking on the “Howdy, User Name” section at the very top right hand corner of your admin screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard navigation menu.

 Profile > Personal Options

 Normally, you wouldyou would just ignore this section, unless you specifically want to customize aspects of your WordPress site administration area that are only viewable to you (and no one else) such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.